Latest Results

 VCCS (Core product: Antenna for Vehicle)

-In the automotive market, the main market for this segment, sales are improving trend as the global shortages of semiconductors and component supply stagnation eased gradually.
-A breakdown by region shows that the number of units sold in the United States, China, and the Japanese market increased.
+In the automotive market, the main market for this segment, demand for new vehicles is slowing in response to the global economic slowdown, although sales are on an improving trend driven by a stable semiconductors and component supply.
+A breakdown by region shows that sales in the United States, China, and Japan were flat or slightly decreased.

-In these circumstances, mainstay products for automobile manufacturers, such as shark fin antennas and GPS antennas, achieved high sales in overseas by the weakening of the yen and increasing production of automobile manufacturers.
+In these circumstances, mainstay products for automobile manufacturers, such as shark fin antennas and GPS antennas, slightly decreased year-on-year because of a slump in sales of Japanese automobile manufacturers to the Chinese market and an impact of production adjustments by some customers.

-As a result, sales for this segment increased year-on-year, to ¥26,491 million (up 20.5% year-on-year).
-The segment reported a profit of ¥717 million (a loss of ¥1,287 million in the previous fiscal year), due to increased profit associated with an increase in sales and decreased physical distribution costs by low ocean freight rates, despite high labor costs at production bases in China and Vietnam associated with the strengthening of the local currencies.
+As a result, sales for this segment increased year-on-year to ¥41,793 million (up 0.6% year-on-year) due in part to the weakening of the yen.
+The segment reported the profit of ¥2,092 million (up 4.2% year-on-year), due in part to improved production efficiency through the review of production system and stable receipt of orders, despite increase in shipping and other logistics costs and higher labor costs at production bases in China and Vietnam associated with the strengthening of the local currencies.

 CTC (Core Product: Semiconductor Testing Socket and Probe Card)

-In these circumstances, sales of jigs for semiconductor back-end testing, the mainstay product of the Group, decreased year-on-year, due to a decrease in orders for logic semiconductor testing sockets.
-Sales of jigs for semiconductor front-end testing decreased year-on-year because of lower sales in both the turnkey business which offers one-stop solutions services including peripheral devices and MEMS probe cards (YPX) for high-frequency electronics components testing.
+In these circumstances, sales of jigs for semiconductor back-end testing, the mainstay product of the Group, increased year-on-year, due to capturing demand for testers related to generative AI despite a decrease in orders for logic semiconductor testing sockets.
+Sales of jigs for semiconductor front-end testing increased year-on-year because of turning upward sales in MEMS probe cards (YPX) for high-frequency electronics components testing and increased sales in the turnkey business which offers one-stop solutions services including peripheral devices.

-As a result, sales for this segment decreased year-on-year, to ¥6,188 million (down 52.6% year-on-year).
-The segment reported a loss of ¥461 million (a gain of ¥4,388 million in the previous fiscal year), reflecting decreased profit associated with a decrease in sales and an increase in fixed costs reflecting actions to support future semiconductor miniaturization and R&D investment in improved production efficiency.
+As a result, sales for this segment increased year-on-year to ¥11,440 million (up 24.6% year-on-year).
+The segment reported a profit of ¥961 million (a loss of ¥726 million in the previous fiscal year), due to increased profit associated with an increase in sales and improved product mix despite temporary technical issue response costs.

 FC (Core Product: Fine spring connector for electronics) ・MD (Core Product: Medical devices and units)

-In the market for mobile communication terminals, a key market for this segment, sales of wearable terminals are expected to grow given their diversification and greater sophistication.
-However, unit shipments of smartphones were on a downward trend due to the economic downturn.
-Demand for POS terminals was slugged down, although the POS terminal market had been growing steadily in a wide range of industries, including those engaging in logistics and manufacturing, with a view toward improvements in operational efficiency through information management.
+In the market for mobile communication terminals, a key market for this segment, sales of wearable terminals are expected to grow given their diversification and greater sophistication, and unit shipments of smartphones were increased year-on-year.
+Demand for POS terminal market has been growing steadily in a wide range of industries, including those engaging in logistics and manufacturing, with a view toward improvements in operational efficiency through information management.

-In these circumstances, net sales for the FC business, for which fine spring connectors act as core products, decreased year-on-year, reflecting a decrease in sales of POS terminals, and a decrease in sales of a product for wearable devices, such as wireless earbuds, due to customer's production adjustment.
+In these circumstances, sales for FC business, for which fine spring connectors act as core products, increased year-on-year, reflecting a recovery of orders received of the POS terminals due in part to resolution of the end of customers' production adjustment and continued solid sales of wearable devices such as wireless earbuds.

-As a result, sales for this segment decreased year-on-year, to 3,903 million (down 21.7% year-on-year).
-The segment posted a loss of ¥46 million (a gain of ¥655 million in the previous fiscal year) chiefly owing to decreased profit associated with a decrease in sales in FC business.
+As a result, sales for this segment increased year-on-year, to 8,375 million (up 38.2% year-on-year).
+The segment reported a profit of ¥651 million (a profit of ¥41 million in the previous fiscal year) chiefly owing to increased profit associated with an increase in sales in FC business.

 Incubation Center (Core Product: Antenna and providing solutions for MaaS/IoT)

 The Company has been engaged in full-scale business development efforts, aiming to create new businesses and innovate business models for new growth markets such as MaaS, and IoT as well as the optical communication market for higher-speed and larger-capacity communication.
-Due to organizational changes implemented during the first quarter of the consolidated fiscal year under review, development in these new business fields was split off from existing operating departments and classified under the Incubation Center as a new reporting segment comprising the Platform Business and Advanced Device Business.
 The MaaS/IoT market, which is a key market for this segment, is expected to grow steadily, reflecting the advance of mobility including car sharing, and the widespread adoption of IoT connecting everything through the Internet.

-As a result, sales for this segment increased year-on-year, to 207 million (up 14.3% year-on-year).
-The segment posted a loss of ¥337 million (a loss of ¥255 million in the previous fiscal year), because the segmentwhich is in the early stages of its development, generates sales at a small scale and involves up-front investment.
+As a result, sales for this segment decreased year-on-year, to ¥218 million (down 26.4% year-on-year).
+The segment reported a loss of ¥616 million (a loss of ¥592 million in the previous fiscal year), because the segment, which is in the early stages of its development, generates sales at a small scale and involves up-front investment.

 Future Outlook

-・In the market for mobile communication terminals, the growth of POS terminals and other electronic terminals is expected to stagnate throughout the fiscal year ending March 31, 2024 due to the global economic downturn.
+・In the market for mobile communication terminals, demand for POS terminals and other electronic terminals recovers moderately as excess inventory is cleared.